MedXProtocol/saga-genesis/README.md

 1. Only Plain Old JavaScript Objects live in the state.
 Web3 contracts should not live in the state.

-## TODO

-- [x] Put contract registry into the state with sagas.
-The contract registry needs to store the contract ABI.
-- [x] Create contract accessor like cacheCallValue and move all of them into a 'finders' module
-- [ ] fix caching
-- [ ] Store state as of last known transaction block.

 ## Ideas

-Really, we want the state of the contracts.
+We want the state of the contracts.
 How much data is in the contracts?

 Say 1 million records, each has 6 32 byte pieces of data.